Lockner needs YOU!

-I've been the chair of the association for 12 years, and I'd like very much to hand the baton to someone else now.
+I've been the chair of the association for nearly 14 years, and I'd like very much to hand the baton to someone else now.
 Fran (our secretary) has moved away and is no longer in post, and Maria (our treasurer) is under an increasing professional workload.
 So at the next AGM, we will need to elect new, fresh people, in order to carry on.

 I have a written a little about the benefits, demands and roles of managing the residents association below.

 Let me tell you a little about my journey as the Chair of the association...

 I got involved when me and my (then boyfriend) moved to Lockner and I realised that we would likely start a family while we were living here.
 I came from a part of London I had grown up in and really missed the close knit community, so I thought that getting involved with the residents association here on Lockner would be the perfect way to get to know and love my new home.
 And it's been wonderful.
 I can remember waiting to go into labour with my second child, contingency planning if it were to happen early, and in the middle of the night.
 The simple, and heart warming fact was that there were more friends that I had made on Lockner than I could count on my hand who I would have been completely comfortable to call for help - for them to take in my sleeping toddler in the middle of the night.
 My boys often groan about how long it takes for me to walk them to school because of all the stopping to chat to people I do on the way.
 That's what this role has given me - life long friendships, amazing memories, god-children, and the joy of hearing my children playing out in the summer safely, knowing that it's not just my eyes and concern keeping them safe as they enjoy a freedom that many children growing up in Urban London do not have.